richafnu/Viva/Viva/glint/setup/360-roles-permissions.md

 :::image type="content" source="../../media/glint/setup/360-competencies-reporting-setup.png" lightbox="../../media/glint/setup/360-competencies-reporting-setup.png"alt-text="Screenshot of Cycle Settings in a 360 feedback program.":::

-Decide whether subjects, coaches, or managers receive access to a subject’s report, and choose the timing.
+Decide whether subjects, coaches, or managers receive access to a subject's report, and choose the timing.
 Subjects and leaders involved in 360s need access to the **Feedback** tab on their Glint dashboard.
-It’s optional to grant feedback providers access to feedback.
+It's optional to grant feedback providers access to feedback.

 Scroll down to the **Report Access & Timing** section.

 ### Feedback release timing

-1. To allow access to 360 feedback for a subject, toggle the subject, coach, or manager access to **On.**
+1. To allow access to 360 feedback for a subject, toggle the subject, coach, or manager access to **On**.
-2. Toggle subject, coach, and manager access to **Manually,** **Immediately,** or **number of days.**
+2. Toggle subject, coach, and manager access to **Manually,** **Immediately,** or **number of days**.
     - **Manual release:** An admin releases reports at an individual level or using the bulk report release feature.
-    - **Immediate release:** A report access email is automatically sent when the 360 cycle closes
+    - **Immediate release:** A report access email is automatically sent when the 360 cycle closes.
     - **1-14 days:** A report access email is sent based on the selected number of days after the cycle closes.

 > [!NOTE]